khzooming/liri-node-app/README.md

 In the terminal, type the following:
         node liri.js spotify-this-song

     and then enter the name of your song title.
 In the example below we are using the song "FourFiveSeconds" by Paul McCartney and Rihanna.
+If you enter song titles with spaces, it's necessary to add underscore between the words where the spaces would typically go.
   <img width="596" alt="Screen Shot 2019-04-15 at 11 53 41 PM" src="https://user-images.githubusercontent.com/48226041/56188464-701d7a00-5fda-11e9-8193-5a4def9f90c4.png">